spectrocloud/librarium/docs/docs-content/glossary-all.md

 ## Palette eXtended Kubernetes Edge (PXK-E)

-Palette eXtended Kubernetes Edge (PXK-E) is a customized version of the open-source Cloud Native Computing Foundation (CNCF) distribution of Kubernetes.
+Palette eXtended Kubernetes Edge (PXK-E) is a recompiled version of the open-source Cloud Native Computing Foundation (CNCF) distribution of Kubernetes.
 This Kubernetes distribution is customized and optimized for edge computing environments and can be deployed through Palette.
 PXK-E is the Kubernetes distribution Palette defaults to when deploying Edge clusters.